Mathematics & Natural Sciences Requirements

 All College of Engineering undergraduate students are required to complete a minimum of 12 credits (3 courses) in the humanities and social sciences, at least one in social science and at least one in humanities.

 Social Sciences: The Social Sciences are the study of individual relationships in and with society.
 Students must take at least one course in the social sciences.
-Courses that fulfill this requirement must be chosen from the approved list.
+Courses that fulfill this requirement must be chosen from the approved list of SS courses.

 Humanities: The humanities are the branches of knowledge concerned with individuals and their culture.
 Students must take at least one course in the humanities.
-Courses that fulfill this requirement must be chosen from an approved list.
+Courses that fulfill this requirement must be chosen from an approved list of HU courses.

 Students must take at least one additional four-credit course in either social sciences or humanities.